humanmade/aws-analytics/README.md

 You can check if a recorded event was created by a bot by checking if the `attributes.isBot` value exists.

 **`altis.analytics.elasticsearch.timeout <int>`**
-Filter the default analytics timeout.
+Filter the amount of seconds to wait for a repsonse from Elasticsearch.
+The default value is `20` seconds.
+The minimum value is `5` seconds and the maximum is `30` seconds.

 ### Functions